microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/columndefinition.md

 | **personOrGroup** | [personOrGroupColumn][] | This column stores Person or Group values.
 | **text**          | [textColumn][]          | This column stores text values.

-Note: These properties correspond to SharePoint's [SPFieldType][] enumeration.
+>**Note:** These properties correspond to SharePoint's [SPFieldType][] enumeration.
-While the most common field types are represented above, this beta API is still missing some.
+While the most common field types are represented in the previous table, this beta API is still missing some.
 In those cases, none of the column type facets will be populated, and the column will only have its basic properties.

 ## Remarks